skip to main content

 As Dave Ramsey wrote:

-When I first started budgeting and analyzing where my money was going, I realized very quickly that certain expenses came up every year that impacted my budget significantly,” wrote Kumiko, accredited financial counselor and voice behind the Budget Mom.
-“There were also expenses that left me swiping my credit card because I wasn't prepared for the cost, but I needed the money.”
+“When I first started budgeting and analyzing where my money was going, I realized very quickly that certain expenses came up every year that impacted my budget significantly,” wrote Kumiko, accredited financial counselor and voice behind the Budget Mom.

 Sinking funds for predictable emergencies

-We all know that life can throw us curve balls.
-You never know when, what, or how things will break or fall apart -- but you know they will, eventually.
-Saving a small amount over time for unexpected curve balls (like a new roof, a new washer and dryer, and new tires) will make those circumstances and purchases a lot less stressful.
+“We all know that life can throw us curve balls.
+You never know when, what, or how things will break or fall apart, but you know they will, eventually.
+Saving a small amount over time for unexpected curve balls: like a new roof, a new washer and dryer, or new tires, will make those circumstances and purchases a lot less stressful”

 Ideally, the creation of a sinking fund means you have the amount of money you need for when something goes wrong.
-For example, if your dishwasher is on the fritz, creating a sinking fund for a replacement will prevent you from having to use a credit card or take out a personal loan when your old one finally bites the dust.
+For example, if your dishwasher is on the fritz, creating a sinking fund for a replacement will prevent you from having to use a credit card or taking out a personal loan when your old one finally bites the dust.
 In a nutshell, your sinking fund account can help you avoid taking on new debt by addressing your foresight of needing a large chunk of money.

 How do you create a sinking fund?